ballerina-attic/resiliency-circuit-breaker/README.md

     // The CircuitBreaker parameter defines an endpoint with circuit breaker pattern
     // Circuit breaker will immediately drop remote calls if the endpoint exceeded the failure threshold endpoint<resiliency:CircuitBreaker> circuitBreakerEP {
-        // The Circuit Breaker should be initialized with HTTP Client, failure threshold and reset timeout
+        // Circuit Breaker should be initialized with HTTP Client, failure threshold and reset timeout
         // HTTP client could be any HTTP endpoint that have risk of failure
         // Failure threshold should be 0 and 1
         // reset timeout for circuit breaker should be in milliseconds